notgiven688/webminerpool/README.md

 # What is new?

 - **May 19, 2018**
 	- Experimentally added support for multiple open tabs.
 Only one tab is constantly mining if several tabs/browser windows are open.
-Check the "multitab" branch.
+Check the "multitab" branch. (**client-side**).

 - **May 6, 2018**
 	- Check if webasm is available.
 Please update the script. (**client-side**).